 What is FAST?

 FAST is a Fulton County Public Charter School offering grades K-8.
 Our objective is to provide an education based on design thinking and problem-solving with an emphasis on science, technology, engineering, and mathematics (STEM) to children in our diverse community.
-Click to read our Charter Petition.
+Click to read our Charter Contract.

 Who can attend FAST?

 To be eligible, a student must reside in Fulton County, outside of the Atlanta city limits, and must meet the minimum age and other requirements to attend a traditional Fulton County public school.
 FAST does not discriminate on the basis of race, ethnicity, national origin, gender, religion, or disability.
-To get more information about joining our community, sign up for a tour or information session.

 How do I apply?